 Financial Supervisory Authority in brief

 Administratively, the FIN-FSA operates in connection with the Bank of Finland, but in its supervisory work, it takes its decisions independently.
-At the end of the review year, FIN-FSA’s personnel amounted to 236.
+At the end of the review year, the FIN-FSA’s personnel amounted to 244.
 Our office is located in Helsinki.

-The objective of our activities is the stable operation of credit, insurance and pension institutions and other supervised entities required for the stability of the financial markets.
-A further objective is to safeguard the best interests of the insured and to maintain public confidence in the operation of the financial markets.
-In addition, we seek to foster compliance with good practices in the financial markets and public awareness of the financial markets.
+The objective our activities is the stable operation of credit, insurance and pension institutions and other supervised entities required for the stability of the financial markets.
+Another objective is to safeguard the best interests of the insured and to maintain public confidence in the operation of the financial markets.
+Furthermore, we seek to foster compliance with good practices in the financial markets and public awareness of the financial markets.
 These objectives and tasks have been laid down in the Act on the Financial Supervisory Authority.

 We work in the interests of the users of banking, insurance and investment services.